-Article Seventh of Texas Instruments' Restated Certificate of Incorporation and Article Eleventh of TI Tucson's Amended and Restated Certificate of Incorporation contain such provisions.
+Article Seventh of Texas Instruments' Restated Certificate of Incorporation contains such provisions.

 Under insurance policies of Texas Instruments, directors and officers of Texas Instruments may be indemnified against certain losses arising from certain claims, including claims under the Securities Act of 1933, which may be made against such persons by reason of their being such directors or officers.